dd9jn/rfc4880bis/crypto-refresh.md

 Secret MPI values can be encrypted using a passphrase.
 If a string-to-key specifier is given, that describes the algorithm for converting the passphrase to a key, else a simple MD5 hash of the passphrase is used.
+If the string-to-key usage octet is 253, the Packet Tag in new format encoding (bits 7 and 6 set, bits 5-0 carry the packet tag), the packet version number, the cipher algorithm octet, and the AEAD algorithm octet are passed as associated data to the S2K mechanism.
 Implementations MUST use a string-to-key specifier; the simple hash is for backward compatibility and is deprecated, though implementations MAY continue to use existing private keys in the old format.
 The cipher for encrypting the MPIs is specified in the Secret-Key packet.